cloudmesh/useful-introduction_to_cloud-2015/_sources/parallel.txt

    # find all hostnames from the config file
    hosts = config.keys()

-   # find all creadentals (username, hostname) from the hosts in the
+   # find all credentials (username, hostname) from the hosts in the
    #  config file
    credentials = get_credentials(hosts)